samboy/MaraDNS/README.md

 # MaraDNS’ future

+MaraDNS is a mature application, in deep freeze: The only updates being done now are important security updated.

-MaraDNS is a mature application.
-Being open source code, the amount of time I have to devote to MaraDNS is highly variable.
-Right now, I am concentrating my efforts to revamp MaraDNS so that it can continue to compile and run for as long as possible, minimizing the number of external dependencies so that outside changes are unlikely to break MaraDNS.
+I have revamped MaraDNS so that it can continue to compile and run for as long as possible, minimizing the number of external dependencies so that outside changes are unlikely to break MaraDNS.

 For MaraDNS to break, either the C language would have to change to break programs that compile with few to no warnings here in the 2020s,